-How to Be Effective in Video Meetings and Presentations: Adjusting Your Communication Style
+How to Be Effective in Virtual Meetings and Presentations: Adjusting Your Communication Style

 Video conferencing can be an extremely effective way to hold meetings and deliver presentations.
 People tend to try to focus solely on the meeting and ignore distractions because their face is zoomed in on, they are probably less likely to be looking at other devices or whispering to someone next to them.

 With this increased focus on one another and with the variation in the quality of each individual’s Internet connection and equipment, there are some shifts you can make to ensure your video calls and meetings run smoothly and effectively and that you deliver confidently and with polish.

 It’s important to clear your head, get focused, and manage nervousness before meetings, interviews, and presentations so that you can be at your best.
 I put my clients through a series of brief exercises to help them do this and to warm up their bodies and vocal cords.
 For now, use some of the techniques you might already use that will help you achieve a state of being energized and at ease, such as diaphragmatic breathing, listening to music, and exercising to relieve stress and sharpen your mind.

 Somehow, most people look much more serious on video than in person.
 Greet people warmly with a smile at the start of the video meeting or presentation just as you would if you were welcoming them into your home.

 How much or how often you smile during a meeting will depend on the content and tone of the meeting.
 Aim to maintain a pleasant resting face.